Hawaii’s Big Island is actually called Hawaii – but that’s too confusing because we refer to the island of Oahu as Hawaii don’t we?

 6 And here’s a bonus: see how many Hawaii 5-0 cop cars like this one you can spot!

-There’s plenty more to see and do on Hawaii like hiking to waterfalls and tracing some of the island’s history to Captain Cook and enjoying national parks.
-See these 7 things to do on the Big Island.
+There’s plenty more to see and do on Hawaii like hiking to waterfalls and tracing some of the island’s history on the Captain Cook monument trail and enjoying beautiful national parks.

 You might also like my post on 5 beaches not to miss on Oahu